scottwillson/mini-wikipedia/README.md

     celluloid-benchmark -d 20 -v 4

 Celluloid-benchmark is a concurrent, stateful, scriptable load test tool. -d is duration in second -v is number of concurrent visitors.
 Test is in session.rb.

+It *should* show ERR for the update under moderate concurrency.
+Some editors are going to try stale updates, and they'll get 409s returned.